Stockton and Darlington Railway: Wear Valley Railway

-The Middlesbrough & Redcar Railway, a short extension to Redcar, received permission on 21 July 1845.
+The Middlesbrough and Redcar Railway, a short extension to Redcar, received permission on 21 July 1845 in the Middlesbrough and Redcar Railway Act 1845 (8 & 9 Vict. c. cxxvii).
 The line branched off before the Middlesbrough terminus, which was closed and a new through station opened with the line on 4 June 1846.
-Also authorised in July 1845 was the Wear Valley Railway, a 12 mi line from the Bishop Auckland & Weardale line to Frosterley.
-The line opened on 3 August 1847, and the Act also gave the S&DR permission for the Bishopley branch, over which 500,000 tons of limestone travelled in 1868.
+Also authorised in July 1845, by the Wear Valley Railway Act 1845 (8 & 9 Vict. c. clii), was the Wear Valley Railway, a 12 mi line from the Bishop Auckland and Weardale line to Frosterley.
+The line opened on 3 August 1847, and the act also gave the S&DR permission for the Bishopley branch, over which 500,000 tons of limestone travelled in 1868.
 The line was extended in 1862 from Frosterley to Stanhope.

-Just before the line opened on 22 July 1847, the Wear Valley Railway absorbed the Shildon Tunnel, Bishop Auckland & Weardale Railway, Weardale Extension Railway and Wear & Derwent Railway and then the S&DR leased the Wear Valley Railway and Middlesbrough & Redcar Railways for 999 years.
+Just before the line opened on 22 July 1847, the Wear Valley Railway absorbed the Shildon Tunnel, Bishop Auckland and Weardale Railway, Weardale Extension Railway, and Wear and Derwent Railway and then the S&DR leased the Wear Valley Railway and Middlesbrough and Redcar Railways for 999 years.
 This required a payment of £47,000 each year, exceeding the SD&R's net revenue; traffic from the Derwent Iron Company was reduced during a period of financial difficulty and the Black Boy colliery switched to sending its coal to Hartlepool.
 No dividend was paid in 1848 and the next few years; lease payments were made out of reserves.
 The S&DR announced a bill in November 1848 to permit a lease by and amalgamation with the YN&BR, but this was withdrawn after the YN&BR share price crashed and its chairman Hudson resigned after questions were raised about his share dealings.
 In 1850 the S&DR had share capital of £250,000 but owed £650,000, most of this without the authority of Parliament until 1849; the debt was converted into shares in 1851.